baverman/snaked/README.rst

 - Shortcut manager
 - Preferences dialog
 - Editor preferences.
 Font, tabs and so on.
 Activated by ``<ctrl>p``
 - Python type hints defining.
+One can override function parameters, return and module attributes types.

 Current progress may be seen in `@a_bobrov <http://twitter.com/a_bobrov>`_.